-Understanding some of the reasons for poverty may also make us more compassionate towards those who suffer from poverty.
+Understanding poverty’s reasons may also make us more compassionate toward those suffering.
 If the world has learned anything from the Covid pandemic, the issues of poverty are a lot more complex than they seem.

 US Cities With the Highest Homelessness Rates

-There is no doubt that there are many people who suffered during the Covid pandemic.
+There is no doubt that many people suffered during the Covid pandemic.
 Many people have been thrown into a state of homelessness for many reasons.
 Some of them can no longer afford the rent.
 Others may be dealing with substance abuse issues.

-To live our life as global citizens, we must understand these issues and have some compassion for those suffering.
+To live as global citizens, we must understand these issues and have some compassion for those suffering.